mantidproject/documents/Help/SingleCrystal/ALF Auto Alignment/ALF-Visualization.md

 zmin='-10'
 zmax='10'
 ```
-These are just some variables used throughout the script - the folder where your experiment data lives and the range of Qx, Qy, Qz we want to plot.
-These are hardcoded here, so you might have to see which values work for your data.
+These are just some variables used throughout the script - the folder where your experiment data lives, the names of various auxiliary workspaces, and the range of Qx, Qy, Qz we want to plot.
+These are hardcoded for this example, so you might have to see which values work for your data.

 #### Step 1
 ```
-print "Loading vanadium run..." ws_van = "ALF_Vanadium"
+print "Loading vanadium run..."
-ws_van_max = "ALF_Vanadium_FindMax"
-ws_van_sa = "ALF_Vanadium_SolidAngle"
-ws_van_flux = "ALF_Vanadium_Flux"
-ws_mask = "ALF_Mask"

 Load(Filename= folder_path + "ALF68014.raw", OutputWorkspace = ws_van)
 ConvertUnits(InputWorkspace=ws_van, Target='Momentum', OutputWorkspace = ws_van)